A semi-supervised framework for diverse multiple hypothesis testing scenarios: Supplementary Methods

 \subsection{Further implementation details of AdaFDR}

-We implemented AdaFDR using the \texttt{method.adafdr\_test} function from the AdaFDR package \url{https://github.com/martinjzhang/adafdr}.
+We applied AdaFDR using the \texttt{method.adafdr\_test} function from the AdaFDR package \url{https://github.com/martinjzhang/adafdr}.
 We note that installation of the package required setting up a separate conda environment so that we could install an older version of Python (v3.6.13).
 This was because recent versions of Python do not support PyTorch v1.4.0, a requirement of the AdaFDR package \texttt{setup.py} file.

-We used the exact same parameters in the vignettes \url{https://github.com/martinjzhang/AdaFDRpaper/tree/master/vignettes} to implement AdaFDR on the 10 datasets that Zhang et al. look at.
+We used the exact same parameters in the vignettes \url{https://github.com/martinjzhang/AdaFDRpaper/tree/master/vignettes} to implement AdaFDR on the 10 datasets that Zhang et al.\ look at.
+Interestingly, the two fMRI datasets only consider the Brodmann label as the side information.
+We tried using all the available side information, but the statistical power was worse (data not shown).
 In the gene-drug response data, we used AdaFDR with \texttt{fast\_mode = False}.
-This is in accordance to the discussion from their paper that the fast version of AdaFDR is recommended when there are few discoveries to be expected or if the number of hypotheses are small (which is not the case for the gene-drug response data).
+This is in accordance to the discussion from their paper that the fast version of AdaFDR is recommended when few discoveries are expected or if the number of hypotheses is small (which is not the case for both of the gene-drug response datasets).
+For the same reasons, we used AdaFDR with \texttt{fast\_mode = True} on Simulation 5 when the number of hypotheses was small, and \texttt{fast\_mode = False} on Simulations 7 and 8 when the number of hypotheses were large.